Many or all companies we feature compensate us. Compensation and editorial

 A cash-out refinance is a way to withdraw equity from your home while changing the terms of your current mortgage.
 A cash-out refinance replaces your mortgage with a new home loan and allows you to walk away with cash at closing.

 Your new mortgage includes the remaining amount due on the old loan, along with the amount of equity you withdraw in cash.
-Instead of having two loan payments to make, as you would with a HELOC or home equity loan, you’d just have one.
+Instead of making two loan payments, as with a HELOC or home equity loan, you’d just have one.

 Pros

-• Puts cash in your hand without adding a monthly payment to your budget.
+• Put cash in your hand without adding a monthly payment to your budget.

 • Depending on which type of loan you get, you may be able to withdraw up to 100% of your equity in cash.